MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P03-Creating-The-Post-Model/content.md

 ---

-We will model the information we will be getting for each posting.
-The properties we need are the product's id, name, tagline, number of votes, and number of comments.
+Let's model the information we will receive for each posting.
+The properties we need are the product's ID, name, tagline, number of votes, and number of comments.

 > [action]
 > Create a new Swift file and call it `Post.swift`.

-We'll use a Struct to define the variables we want to get from the Product Hunt API.
+We'll use a `struct` to define the variables we want to get from the Product Hunt API.

 > [action]
 > Create a Struct called `Post`.